-Another example is the Type A personality or the high-achieving workaholics which is more susceptible to burnout especially when they feel like a career martyr – underpaid and overworked – that can eventually lead to development of heart disease.
+Another example is the Type A personality or the high-achieving workaholics which is more susceptible to burnout especially when they feel like a career martyr – underpaid and overworked – which can eventually lead to the development of heart disease.

-There are also other theories that explain the relation of personality and way of life of an individual with cardiovascular diseases.
-These theories are: Personality-Induced Hyperactivity Model, Dangerous Behaviour Model, Transactional Stress Model, and Constitutional Predisposition Model.
+There are also other theories that explain the relationship between personality and the way of life of an individual with cardiovascular diseases.
+These theories are the Personality-Induced Hyperactivity Model, Dangerous Behaviour Model, Transactional Stress Model, and Constitutional Predisposition Model.

 The Transactional Stress Model, on the other hand, suggests that certain personality dispositions may have tendencies toward using particular coping strategies when stressed.

 These people may have different behaviour patterns in coping with stress that may lead to the development of heart disease.

 Lastly, the Constitutional Predisposition Model suggests that there is an underlying genetic or constitutional factor that produces both vulnerabilities in the physiological aspect and in the behavioural, emotional, and cognitive phenotype of personality.
 For example, chronic anger problems are often a risk factor for poor physical health that can also lead to heart disease.

 Psychological techniques and therapy can be used to prevent and treat cardiovascular diseases.
 These are behaviour modification (cognitive behavioural therapy) and interpersonal therapy.